sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ```
 #### 2. DPU State
-Though the get_oper_status(self) can get the operational status of the DPU modules, the current implementation only has limited capabilities.
-    * Can only state MODULE_STATUS_FAULT and can't show exactly where in the state progression the DPU failed.
-This is critical in fault isolation, DPU switchover decision, resiliency and recovery
+    * Added supporting fileds such as "time" and "reason" to show exactly where in the state progression the DPU failed.
+This will be helpful in fault isolation, DPU switchover decision, resiliency and recovery
     * Though this is platform implementation specific, in a multi vendor use case, there has to be a consistent way of storing and accessing the information.
     * Store the state progression (dpu_midplane_link_state, dpu_control_plane_state, dpu_data_plane_state) on the host ChassisStateDB.
     * get_state_info(self) will return an object with the ChassisStateDB data